visual-text-QA/VTQA-Demo/README.md

 docker push ${IMAGENAME}
 ```

+Tips: To avoid code leakage, it is recommended to use random image names or private images

 Then you can submit your docker image name [here](http://vtqa-challenge.fixtankwun.top:20010/).

 Your submission will be run using the following command: